 Careful observation is advised when amantadine is administered concurrently with drugs that affect the CNS, especially CNS stimulants.
+Concomitant administration of antihistamines or anticholinergic drugs may increase the incidence of adverse CNS reactions.

 No clinically significant interactions between rimantadine and other drugs have been identified.
 For more detailed information concerning potential drug interactions for either drug, the package insert should be consulted.